 Other required readings are listed weekly on the syllabus.
-Copies of these readings are available on Blackboard.
+Copies of these readings are available on Blackboard and e-reserve.

 D. Additional Recommended Textbooks and Other Course Materials

 American Psychological Association (2009).
 Publication manual of the American Psychological Association (6th ed.).
 Washington, DC: American Psychological Association.